Wednesday, August 27, 2008

 After all that food no one needed dessert but they insisted with a few complimentary cookies and of course we did have to imbibe in an outstanding grappa!
 The waiter brought the bottle to the table after we told him a little bit about our taste preferences; he suggested this one and poured two generous glasses offering us, on his wallet, a second.
 God, a second glass would have done this little lady in, she would have needed a stretcher to get down the stairs.

-other hill town were mesmerizing and suggestive, music floated up from the tent party near the hotel, laughter and the clink of glasses while toasting; all elements adding to the ambience rendering the experience even more suggestive for a creative mind.
+While seated outside on the benches in the gardens encircling the castle, the night air was cool (blissfully) and the night birds extremely busy.
+Something came whizzing by her head at a speed so fast her hair flew up and her ears were buzzing from the speed with which this creature flew.
+Who knows what it was, certainly not an owl of any sort and not a bat.
+The lights across the valley to the other hill town were mesmerizing and suggestive, music floated up from the tent party near the hotel, laughter and the clink of glasses while toasting; all elements adding to the ambience rendering the experience even more suggestive for a creative mind.
 The past oozed around us with the pride of the people of the town for the place they live and for the traditions they protect.
 Romance, romantic dinning, sensuous, warm, sexy, suggestive, hot, steamy, languid, escorts, red roses, venetian mask, antiquity